score-json/nlohmann_json/.dotstop_extensions/README.md

 ## WebReference

-The content of a `WebReference` is its url.
-This reference is intended to be utilised in case that the content of the web-site is constantly changing (e.g. due to a clock being implemented somewhere on the site), but the reviewer is certain that the type of the content and it being supportive of the statement is fulfilled as long a the website is reachable.
+The content of a `WebReference` is its `url` string.
+This is suitable when the page is expected to change continuously (e.g., dashboards or status pages), but the type of content and its supportive role are considered sufficient if the URL is reachable.
 An example is `https://introspector.oss-fuzz.com/project-profile?project=json`, where the most recent fuzz-testing report for nlohmann/json is published.
+Additionally, an optional `description` can be provided.

+The reference stores the `url` string as its content and presents it directly in the report.
+If a description is provided, it appears beneath the URL to clarify the relevance of the link.
+This reference pairs well with availability validators (like `https_response_time`), which can confirm that the page is reachable without relying on the page’s changing text.

 For the `WebReference`, an example is:
 ```